planetabhi/figma-variables/README.md

 ---

 ## Bringing It All Together
-By organizing Figma variables into these four collections, we create a system that's both robust and scalable.
-By adopting this structured approach, we not only achieve consistency but also enhance collaboration, scalability, and flexibility.
-We empower our teams to build better user interfaces, faster.
+By organizing our Figma variables into these four collections, we create a system that's both robust and scalable.
+This structured approach enhances collaboration, scalability, and flexibility, empowering our teams to build better user interfaces with greater efficiency.

 #### Variables in Figma
 ```